argumentativeyouth/pblog/_posts/2020-03-04-life-and-lies.md

 I thought and realized that probably I too am turning into a zombie.
 But it's also true that I enjoy, in fact, I am kind of addicted to the things that keep me busy at work these days.

-Anyway, I am on leave and this has given me the opportunity to go through some of the old and dilapidated folders my hard drive.
+Anyway, I am on leave and this has given me the opportunity to go through some of the old and dilapidated folders in my hard drive.
 I came across some of the last photographs I took.
 Here they are:

 <center>She Dreams With Her Feet</center>
 ![She Dreams With Her Feet](https://raw.githubusercontent.com/argumentativeyouth/pblog/master/assets/img/a.jpg)